-- 63. In this Part, unless the context otherwise requires,- - "financial arrangements" means provisions governing the rights and liabilities towards one another when living separately of the parties to a marriage or civil partnership (including a marriage or civil partnership which has been dissolved or annulled) in respect of the making or securing of payments or the disposition or use of any property, including such rights and liabilities with respect to the maintenance or education of any child, whether or not a child of the marriage; - "child of the marriage or civil partnership" includes any child of both parties to the marriage, whether or not born in lawful wedlock, and any child adopted by both parties to the marriage or civil partnership.
+- 63. In this Part, unless the context otherwise requires,- - "financial arrangements" means provisions governing the rights and liabilities towards one another when living separately of the parties to a marriage or civil partnership (including a marriage or civil partnership which has been dissolved or annulled) in respect of the making or securing of payments or the disposition or use of any property, including such rights and liabilities with respect to the maintenance or education of any child, whether or not a child of the marriage;

+"child of the marriage or civil partnership" includes any child of both parties to the marriage, whether or not born in lawful wedlock, and any child adopted by or subject of a parental order for both parties to the marriage or civil partnership.